How Many Diapers Does a Baby Need Per Day? - Judes Family Skip to content

 How often does a baby have a bowel movement?

 Firstly, newborns expel meconium (a tar-like substance), which is greenish to black in color.
-Afterwards, the bowel movements of your (healthy) child will tend to be more yellowish to ocher.
+Afterwards, the bowel movements of a healthy child will tend to be more yellowish to ochre.

 The frequency of bowel movements varies from child to child.
 It also depends on how your baby is fed.
-Is it exclusively breastfed or formula-fed?
-For breastfed babies, there's a rule of thumb: "Five times a day or once every five days!"
+If your child is exclusively breastfed, there's a rule of thumb: "Five times a day or once every five days!"
 My own daughter, when exclusively breastfed, sometimes went 10 days without a bowel movement (considered safe by the pediatrician).
 Once your baby starts eating solid foods, the color, consistency, and frequency of the bowel movements will change.

 Therefore, no one can tell you exactly how many diapers (with stool) your baby will go through per day.